libgdx/libgdx.github.io/_posts/2020/2020-10-05-devlog_3_roadmap.md

   caption: "Photo credit: [**Slidebean**](https://unsplash.com/photos/iW9oP7Ljkbg)"
   teaser: /assets/images/posts/2020-10-05/header.jpg

-excerpt: LibGDX 1.10 - where, when, what, why?
+excerpt: libGDX 1.10 - where, when, what, why?
 This post tells you everything you need to know about our plans for the next version of libGDX.

 show_author: true
 author_username: "crykn"